Modafinil is becoming fairly well-known in academic circles and among business executives. This is especially true in places like silicon valley.

 Whenever one side of the immune system is more active than the other for too long, problems can arise.

-The best way to avoid this is to allow the nervous system to recover and normalise between doses.
+The best way to avoid this is to allow the nervous system to recover and normalize between doses.

 - Loessl, B., Valerius, G., Kopasz, M., Hornyak, M., Riemann, D., & Voderholzer, U. (2008).
 Are adolescents chronically sleep‐deprived?
 An investigation of sleep habits of adolescents in the Southwest of Germany.
 Child: care, health and development, 34(5), 549-556.